Air strikes kill at least 80 in deadliest bombings of Yemen war

 Sunni Arab states see the Houthis as a proxy for projecting the power of arch-rival Iran in the Arabian Peninsula.

-Yemen's exiled government in Saudi Arabia has said the Houthis must recognize its authority and vacate Yemen's main cities before any peace talks can begin.
+Yemen's exiled government in Saudi Arabia has said the Houthis must recognise its authority and vacate Yemen's main cities before any peace talks can begin.

 The United Nations said on Tuesday U.N.-backed negotiations which were set for May 28 in Geneva had been postponed.